Sfx-re/Vidlluc/README.md

-# 🚀 SitizenFX (Vidlluc)
+# 🚀 SitizenFX (Vidlluc) – Version 2.0 (September 2025)

-Vidlluc Engine is a proprietary multiplayer and game framework developed and maintained by Sfx.re Limited.
+Vidlluc Engine is the **new version of Vidllux**, a proprietary multiplayer and game framework developed and maintained by Sfx.re Limited.
 It is a custom fork of the CitizenFX framework, expanded with new systems, branding, and modules.
-Vidlluc is a modification for Grand Theft Auto V enabling you to play multiplayer on customized dedicated servers, powered by Sfx.re.
+Vidlluc enables multiplayer on customized dedicated servers, powered by Sfx.re, with next-gen improvements in performance, security, and modularity.

 ---